devniz/jsFormValidator/README.md

 ### 3) Validate your form with one single line of code and check what's happen in your browser console!

 ```
-jsFormValidator.App.create().Validator.applyRules('Login'); //Magic! make sure that the parameter is equal to the folder created into models/forms
+jsFormValidator.App.create().Validator.applyRules('Login'); //Magic! make sure that the parameter of applyRules(pathToRulesJson), is equal to the folder created into models/forms (Login in that example)
 ```

 That's All Folks!